Fashion is something people either love or hate.

 Japanese warriors wore their hair up in a small ponytail after shaving the front of their heads.
 However, unlike the man bun of today, this wasn’t just for fashion.
 It helped to keep their helmets secure.

 The long, fluffy wigs which are commonly seen worn by judges today derived from the days of King Louis XIII.
-The French monarch suffered quite badly with bald patches, and wore a massive wig to appear macho and powerful.
+The French monarch suffered quite badly with bald patches and wore a massive wig to appear macho and powerful.

-Coco Chanel was an orphan at the age of 12, but that didn’t stop her becoming one of the greatest fashion designers the world has ever seen.
+Coco Chanel was an orphan at the age of 12, but that didn’t stop her from becoming one of the greatest fashion designers the world has ever seen.
 As well as the little black dress, she also created costume jewelry.

 As you can see, fashion has been a huge part of people’s lives since ancient times.